-The MSc Finance & Investments Advanced programme is a 16-month programme of 90 ECTS of which 60 ECTS count towards the degree and 30 ECTS are additional components.
+The MSc Finance & Investments Advanced programme is a 16-month programme of 90 ECTS of which 60 ECTS count towards the degree plus 30 ECTS additional components.

 III.
-Selection and admission to the MSc Finance & Investments Advanced programme 2016-2017
+Selection and admission to the MSc Finance & Investments Advanced programme 2017-20182